tumelohq/documentation/Investor_Account_Transparency/README.md

 An investor entity in tumelo represents one of your end-user investors.
 Many of the features offered by tumelo are highly personalised to the end-user, for example providing a detailed breakdown of a specific investor's holdings or offering voting based on the holdings of a specific investor.

-The **investor** entity in tumelo is very lightweight, consisting as a minimum of just a unique identifier that is used within tumelo to represent the investor.
+The **investor** entity in Tumelo is very lightweight, consisting as a minimum of just a unique identifier that is used within Tumelo to represent the investor.
 Personal information about the investor is not required in order to create an investor entity.

 In order to make it easier for you to maintain a mapping between tumelo's identifier and your own identifier for the investor, an 'external identifier' may also be associated with the tumelo investor record when creating the investor.